 One afternoon last week, disgraced political pundit Mark Halperin and three women settled onto stools in the basement of a small theater in San Francisco to talk about the injustices of cancel culture and the indignity of being shamed, shunned, and ignored.
-Only me and two other journalists showed up.
+Only two other journalists and I showed up.
 The rest of the audience consisted of employees from the public relations firm that organized the event, Upright Position Communications.

 Halperin has been “canceled” since October 2017, when 14 women accused the Game Change coauthor of unwanted sexual advances and groping during and after his tenure as the political director of ABC News from 1997 to 2007.
 He lost a book deal; he lost a miniseries deal based on the book deal; he lost a Showtime hosting gig and his job as an MSNBC senior political analyst.

 Getting canceled has come to mean anything from getting dragged on Twitter to losing your career and livelihood.
 Perhaps the only thing more common than getting canceled (see: Scarlett Johansson, Kanye West, the year 2020 and “love“) are the concerned op-eds, essays, news articles, podcasts, videos, and social media posts asking whether cancel culture has gone too far.
 It’s an opinion so mainstream Taylor Swift has written songs about it.
 Onstage last week, Halperin joined the chorus—at one point suggesting that the canceled are treated less fairly than murderers.